HistoricEngland/arches-containers/readme.md

 ```
 > WARNING: Known issues with separators in names so use continuous name for now e.g. mygreatproject.

-This will create a directory of files under the "projects" directory with a slug of the project name given under `workspace/arches-continers/projects/mygreatproject`.
+This will create a directory of files under the "projects" directory with a slug of the project name given - an example would be `workspace/arches-continers/projects/mygreatproject`.

 ### 2. Starting up an arches environment